 We want to see initial reactions of the users and their experience with the distribution.
-A short term goal is to polish the support for the above two devices.
+A goal is to polish the support for the above two devices and add support for another, primarily popular SHA256 miners for the time being.
 We also have in mind other parts of the Bitcoin ecosystem.
 These include Bitcoin & Lightning Network nodes.

 LEDE has forked off OpenWrt about one year ago.
 The developers have decided to remerge the project back to OpenWrt so that it stands unified under OpenWrt brand.
 We have started the project at the time when LEDE looked like to be the future for embedded Linux distributions.
 Our plan is to update the Braiins OS to the latest OpenWrt release.